ImRi8/Real-Time-chat-Application/README.md

 ### 3. Message Acknowledgment
 - Every message sent receives an acknowledgment from the server after it is stored and delivered/buffered.
-- The client only prints the sent message after receiving this acknowledgment.
+- **In the CLI, a tick sign (✔) appears next to your message after the server acknowledges it, indicating successful delivery/buffering.**

 ### 4. Chat History Retrieval
 - A REST API endpoint (`GET /messages?user1=A&user2=B`) returns the full chat history between two users.